Maris the Great: History

 Maris the Great began working with Denver bands in 2000 to promote the local music scene.
-His website went live at the stroke of midnight on June 1, 2000, and featured local pop-rock band, Rubber Planet, as its first victims.
-Other local musicians followed, with the level of bloodiness escalating as Maris perfected the art of gore and as each band sought to out-do the last.
-In 2005, Maris expanded to the national scene by killing Massachusetts-based hardcore band, Bury Your Dead, and serving as their personal master of ceremonies on the Ozzfest tour.
+His website went live at midnight on June 1, 2000, and featured local pop-rock band, Rubber Planet, as its first guest.
+In 2005, Maris expanded to the national scene by promoting Massachusetts-based hardcore band, Bury Your Dead, and serving as their personal master of ceremonies on the Ozzfest tour.
 During his two weeks at Ozzfest, many of the attendees began to refer to him as "The Ozzfest Monster," prompting MTV to include a segment on him in their coverage of the festival.
 Fuse TV also ran a feature on the brain-eating zombie, as did Rue Morgue Magazine.
-Since he began his "killing spree" in 2000, Maris the Great has killed over 100 local and national acts.
+Maris the Great has worked as a promoter for over 100 local and national acts.

-Maris retired on July 30, 2011, having done all he set out to do.
-In July 2012, he emerged from retirement to begin a tradition of random appearances and occasional charity work during the summer months.
-On Halloween of each year, he interviews and "kills" Denver's best band before returning to hibernation until the following July.
+Maris retired on July 30, 2011.

 The Faggots of Death

 In 2000, Maris and Dan Bray formed The Faggots of Death as the real life version of Maris' originally fictitious band.
 The name is a parody of metal groups with monikers such as Stormtroopers of Death and Method of Destruction.
-The band's first performance was at Denver's Sportsfield Roxx, where they were portrayed by members of Love .45.
-The band's current lineup consists of Dan Bray, Maris the Great, Chris Peterson, Michael California, and Ethan Zachary, who all (with the exception of Maris) perform under stage names such as Penis Colada and Faggety Ann.
-Their occasional live shows feature theatrics such as zombie attacks and sexually graphic stunts.
 Their MySpace page was removed from the site due to complaints about obscenity.

-The Faggots of Death released their first studio recording in 2009, the EP Fuck You if You Don't Like Rock and Roll.